Shaggy Man (comics): Java

-Fifth Shaggy Man
+Professor Ivo's Shaggy Man

 In 2011, "The New 52" rebooted the DC universe.
 A Shaggy Man appeared as a member of the Secret Society of Super Villains.
-Created by Professor Ivo, this version battled the Justice League of America and helped capture them upon their defeat.
-After it was revealed that Catwoman was actually Martian Manhunter in disguise, Shaggy Man fought the Justice League of America when they infiltrated the Secret Society of Super Villains' mansion where he was defeated by Stargirl.
+Created by Professor Ivo, this version is a creature wearing a furry humanoid costume over its robotic body.
+After it was revealed that Catwoman was actually Martian Manhunter in disguise, Shaggy Man fought the Justice League of America, only to be defeated by Stargirl.

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 This Shaggy Man reappears as a pawn of villain Black Manta.
 After a brutal battle, Aquaman finally defeats the creature by attaching his Justice League membership card to the Shaggy Man and ordering the Justice League satellite to transport it beyond Earth's orbit.

+In a flashback, Shaggy Man's rampage in St. Louis where it fought the Justice League led to an unnamed man getting paralyzed from the waist down.
+This led to the man becoming the obsessive supervillain Fan.

+Shaggy Man is later shown to be an inmate of Monster Rock alongside several other monsters.
+He is among the monsters who fell under the control of the sorceress Echidna.
+Damage and Congorilla defeat Echidna, freeing the monsters from her control.

+During the "Dark Crisis" storyline, Shaggy Man appears as a member of Deathstroke's Secret Society of Super Villains and joins the group in a memorial for the presumed deceased Justice League members.
+Shaggy Man is among the villains who are possessed by the Great Darkness and recruited into Pariah's Dark Army, with Shaggy Man battling Wonder Girl.

 Powers and abilities

-The Shaggy Man is super strong and impervious to physical harm.
-In courtesy of retro-engineering with salamander DNA, the creature can regenerate itself almost spontaneously and does not need sustenance or rest.
-Thanks to its synthetic physiology, the monster could adapt in harsh environments (such as both outer space and underwater).
-It was able to smell the adrenaline from its opponent's sweat.
-As a bio-organic lifeform, it no longer ages.
-Its mindlessness can be a disadvantage.
+The Shaggy Man possesses superhuman strength and durability, can regenerate rapidly, and does not need sustenance or rest.
+Due to its synthetic physiology, it can adapt to harsh environments and does not age.

-Professor Ivo's Shaggy Man has adaptation abilities as seen when he developed fire-breathing abilities when fighting Martian Manhunter.
+Professor Ivo's Shaggy Man is a fur-coated robot who can adapt instantaneously to counter its opponents.

 Other versions

-In DC Super Friends #20, "A Hair Raising Tale", Dr. Andrew Zagarian creates the Shaggy Man, but he immediately breaks free from the lab and goes on a rampage.
-The Super Friends try to fight him, but find they are no match for his strength and resilience, not even Superman.
-Woman Woman then realizes that the Shaggy Man is essentially a newborn who is lashing out, due to being frightened by his surroundings and constantly being attacked.
-She convinces the Shaggy Man to stand down by being nice to him.
-After letting the Shaggy Man enjoy a parade, the Super Friends send him to a wilderness area to live peacefully.
+A Bizarro World counterpart of Shaggy Man appears in DC Comics Presents #71.